 Bhutan Border - The border town of Phuentsholing is just 25 km from Jaldapara via Hasimara.
 There are no entry formalities for visiting the border town.
 Many tourists visit Phuentsholing as part of a half-day tour from here.
 You can also make Jaldapara your overnight halt on your way to a Bhutan trip.

 Totopara, adjacent to the Jaldapara National Park is a major attraction for those interested in ethnic tourism.
 Toto Para is the only settlement for the Totos, one of the most endangered ethnic communities in the world.
-Their numbers are now reduced to mere a thousand.
-A lot of initiatives has been taken by governmental and non-governmental agencies for uplifting their living condition.
+Their numbers are now reduced to a mere a thousand.
+A lot of initiatives has been taken by governmental and non-governmental agencies to uplift their living condition.
 However, living with them and observing their traditional cultures can still be a precious experience.
 Even if you are stretched for time, you may visit Totopara as part of your local sightseeing.

 Other destinations of Dooars can also be visited from Jaldapara on a day trip.